Curriculum and Assessment in Secondary Education G (11351.1)

 Professional Experience Placement component:

-- Preservice teachers are expected to be available at the school between the hours of 8.30 am - 5.00 pm (approximately).
+- Preservice teachers are expected to be available at the school 30 minutes prior to the start of the day and 60 minutes after the conclusion of lessons.

 Inclusion and engagement